icpc/ccs-specs/Contest_API.md

 The response will be the ID of the newly added submission.

 Performing a `POST` by any other roles than `admin` and `team` are not supported.

+#### Use cases for POSTing submissions

+The `POST submissions` endpoint can be used for a variety of reasons, and depending on the use case, the server might require different fields to be present.
+A number of common scenarios are described here for informational purposes only.

+##### Team client submitting to CCS

+The most obvious and probably most common case is where a team directly submits to the CCS, e.g. with a command-line submit client.

+In this case the client has the `team` role and a specific `team_id` already associated with it.
+The attributes `id`, `team_id`, `time`, and `contest_time` should not be specified; the server will determine these attributes and should reject submissions specifying them, or may ignore a `team_id` that is identical to the one of the current team.

+##### A proxy server forwarding to a CCS

+A proxy server may receive submissions from team clients (like above) and forward these to a CCS.
+This might be useful, for example, in a multi-site contest setup, where each site runs a proxy that would still be reachable if connectivity with the central CCS is lost, or where the proxy forwards the submission to multiple CCS's that run in parallel (like the shadowing setup at the ICPC World Finals).

+In such a scenario, the proxy server would timestamp the submissions and authenticate the submitting team, and then forward the submission to the upstream CCS using the `admin` role.
+The proxy would provide `team_id` and `time` attributes and the CCS should then accept and use these.

+To allow the proxy to return a submission `id` during connectivity loss, each site could be assigned a unique prefix such that the proxy server can itself generate unique `id`s and then submit to the central CCS with the `id` attribute included.
+The central CCS should then accept and use that `id` attribute.

+##### Further potential extensions

+To allow for any further use cases, the specification is deliberately flexible in how the server can handle optional attributes.

+* The `contest_time` attribute should normally not be specified when `time` is already specified as it can be calculated from `time` and the wallclock time is unambiguously defined without reference to contest start time.
+However, in a case where one would want to support a multi-site contest where the sites run out of sync, the use of `contest_time` might be considered.

 #### Example